HollerLondon/sfMooToolsFormExtraPlugin/README.md

 This plugin has a custom task due to symlinks in web being required from `lib/vendor` in the plugin or in the project, rather than just creating a symlink to the `web/` folder as normal.

+### Slots or not?

+By default, the accompanying JavaScript to configure the widgets are placed inline with the inputs themselves, which may cause problems if your JavaScript files (especially MooTools Core/More) are included in the footer.

+As such, each of the widgets accepts a `use_slots` option, which defaults to the boolean value set in `app_datepicker_use_slots` (false by default).
+When this is set to true (either in `app.yml` or in the forms' options), the accompanying JavaScript added to a slot named `date_picker_js`, which you should include in your template after JavaScript libraries are included, e.g.:

+    <?php
+    include_javascripts();
+    include_slot('date_picker_js');
+    ?>

+All of the widget initialision JavaScript is fired on domready, so the slot is also safe to include in the `head`.

+If you have multiple date picker widgets, then the javascript is concatenated safely.
+If you’re adding the slot to your layout, you need to wrap it in a partial, because slots aren’t parsed in the layout.

 Validators
 ----------